-Admission of candidates in the first year of the doctoral studies is done on the basis of a public call.
-The decision on making the public call is reached by the University Senate, at the proposal of the Teaching and Scientific Council of the Faculty.
+The admission of candidates in the first year of the doctoral studies is done on the basis of the Public Call.
+The decision on making the Public Call is reached by the University Senate, at the proposal of the Teaching and Scientific Council of the Faculty.